The big picture around data center environmental impacts

 Page content

-An additional explanatory factor (besides relative novelty) is that, at least as far as GHG emissions are concerned, the ICT sector does not belong to the so-called hard to abate sectors.
-Utilizing renewable electricity sources can significantly reduce environmental footprint (with caveats around the availability of grid capacity, storage technologies etc.).
-Finally, an other unusual aspect of this domain is the expectation that digital services will exert benign influence on the footprints of other sectors (via better data collection, automatization etc.).
+An additional explanatory factor (besides relative novelty) for the belated interest in ICT environmental impacts is that, at least as far as GHG emissions are concerned, the ICT sector does not belong to the so-called hard to abate sectors.
+Utilizing electricity produced from renewable sources can significantly reduce environmental footprint (with caveats around the availability of grid capacity, storage technologies etc.).
+Finally, an other unusual aspect of the ICT domain is the expectation that digital services will exert benign influence on the environmental footprints of other sectors (via better data collection, automatisation etc.).
+Yet following rapid (one might say even explosive) growth in recent years, the study and disclosure of the environmental impact of digital services is acquiring more urgency.
+As a result, both the current and future impact of data centers (and digital services more generally) see now a growing body of research, analysis and reporting.2 3 4 5

-Other environmental impacts such as water usage in water stressed areas are also coming into focus.
+Other environmental impacts such as water usage in water stressed areas are also coming into sharper focus.
 In the US, direct water usage in data centers more than doubled in the decade 2014-2024, and is expected to further multiply going forward.3 Indirect water usage, as required for the production of electricity used in data centers is not generally reported but could be significantly higher.8

 In this post we take a step back and review key concepts used in establishing the environmental impact of data centers and some challenges associated with this task.
 We’ll start with discussing first some terminology.
 Perhaps as might be expected in a fast changing domain, definitions of various key terms are not particularly sharp.
 This can stunt the development of meaningful practices and over time erode trust.